-- doxorubicin as an injection into your bloodstream (intravenously)
+- you have doxorubicin as an injection into your bloodstream (intravenously)

-- bleomycin as a drip into your bloodstream over 30 minutes
+- you have bleomycin as a drip into your bloodstream over 30 minutes

-- vinblastine as a drip into your bloodstream over 5 minutes
+- you have vinblastine as a drip into your bloodstream over 5 to 10 minutes

-- dacarbazine as a drip into your bloodstream over 30 minutes
+- you have dacarbazine as a drip into your bloodstream over 30 minutes

-- You have another dose of the same 4 drugs as above
+- you have the same 4 drugs as above

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.